About the C.E.S. Foundation

 Once the success of either the mini-grants or the program grants have been demonstrated, it is expected that the concepts and experiences will be embedded in the regular operating budget.

-Click to learn how you can contribute and support the work of the C.E.S.
+Click to contribute and support the work of the C.E.S.
 Foundation.

 The Cooperative Educational Services (C.E.S.)
-Foundation has awarded 17 mini-grants to C.E.S. educators, totaling close to $10,000 in support of programs and classroom initiatives in 2017-18.
+Foundation has awarded 15 mini-grants to C.E.S. educators, totaling close to $10,000 in support of programs and classroom initiatives in 2019-20.
 The Foundation exists to support educational efforts through grants to teachers, administrators, and other education professionals.
-The next round of program grants will be selected in January 2018.
-Board President Nancy Cetorelli distributed grants to recipients in November following a review of applications.
-The 2017-18 grants support student field trips, healthy living and exercise initiatives, STEAM classrooms, and more.
-Grants ranged from $250 to $750.
+Board President Nancy Cetorelli distributed grant award letters to recipients in November following a review and approval of applications.
+The 2019-20 grants support student field trips, healthy living and exercise initiatives, science exploration, and more.
 Click to see a list of mini-grants.

 Program Grants from the C.E.S.
 Foundation